Start planning your trip

 The passion of Hakata residents for Hakata Gion Yamakasa is so tremendous that some companies even let participants have the day off for the festival.
 You can truly feel summer has arrived with Hakata Gion Yamakasa this year - the festival schedule, access, and highlights are as below.

-In 2022 the Hakata Gion Yamakasa Festival will be held from July 1st (Friday) to July 15th (Friday) as normal.
+In 2023, the Hakata Gion Yamakasa Festival will be held July 1 - 15 as usual.

 There are some unique words exclusive to this festival; carrying the floats around is 'kaku', and the people that carry the floats are called 'kakite'.